 INTRODUCTION

 Lakes are dynamic components of the landscape that actively process, store, and transport terrestrially derived organic carbon (OC; Cole et al. 2007, Tranvik et al. 2009, Tanentzap et al. 2017), as well as emit inorganic carbon to the atmosphere (Arvola et al. 2002, Raymond et al., 2013, Weyhenmeyer et al., 2015), making them important in global carbon (C) cycling.
-Owing to a dearth of ecosystem-scale studies that fully account for OC budgets (Hanson et al. 2014, 2015), however, there remains a considerable knowledge gap in lake OC dynamics.
+Owing to a dearth of ecosystem-scale studies that fully account for OC budgets (Hanson et al. 2014, 2015), there remains a considerable knowledge gap in lake OC dynamics.
 Models that fully account for major OC fluxes and storage terms in lakes and that explore uncertainties around those terms are needed to advance our understanding of lake OC cycling, quantify the magnitudes of those fluxes under a diversity of conditions, and better integrate lake OC cycling into global C budgets (Hanson et al. 2015).
 Existing mass balance models are generally based on low frequency data, confined to single lakes, and tend to be concentrated in boreal regions (Jonsson et al. 2001, Urban et al. 2005, Andersson and Sobek 2006, Cremona et al. 2014).
 Here we developed and applied a dynamical mass balance model to examine the relative magnitudes of OC fluxes within a heterogeneous set of five lakes.

 Overview of concepts of key OC fluxes in lake ecosystems

-For lakes, the term “mass balance” has been broadly used to quantify budgets as the combination of inputs, outputs, and changes to standing OC stocks in the water column and lake sediments.
-Inputs to lake ecosystem OC budgets are the sum of allochthonous (externally derived) dissolved (DOC) and particulate OC (POC) inflows from surface or groundwater sources, precipitation, and litterfall, as well as autochthonous (internally derived) DOC and POC from primary production.
+For lakes, the term “mass balance” has been broadly used to quantify budgets as the combination of inputs, outputs, and changes to standing stocks in the water column and lake sediments.
+Inputs to lake ecosystem OC budgets are the sum of allochthonous (externally derived) dissolved (DOC) and particulate OC (POC) inflows from surface or groundwater sources, atmospheric deposition via precipitation, and litterfall, as well as autochthonous (internally derived) DOC and POC from primary production.
 Outputs from the OC pool include mechanisms that mineralize OC (i.e., photo-oxidation and respiration) and export via surface or groundwater outflows.
-For simplicity in terminology, all mineralization processes are often included under respiration.
-Change in storage includes changes in the mass in the water column and lake sediments.
+Here, for simplicity, all mineralization processes that convert OC to CO2 are collectively modeled as respiration.
+Change in storage is considered the mass change in OC in the water column and lake sediments.
 Outputs and storage are the fates of OC loads, and their balances define the role of lakes in broader C cycling.
 (Box 1, Fig. 1).

 At the global scale, lakes are thought to be net sources of carbon to the atmosphere based on the super-saturation of carbon dioxide (Kortelainen et al. 2006, Tranvik et al. 2009, Raymond et al. 2013) and methane (Bastviken et al. 2011) in lake surface waters.
 OC export is less frequently considered, but equally important, both in terms of burial and the quality and quantity of OC ultimately reaching the ocean via tributaries (Raymond and Bauer 2001, Santoso et al. 2017).
-Because lakes store OC in sediments, they act as sinks in the global carbon cycle (Mulholland and Elwood 1982, Dillon and Molot 1997, Einsele et al. 2001, Einola et al. 2011).
+Because lakes store OC in sediments, they can also act as sinks in the global carbon cycle (Mulholland and Elwood 1982, Dillon and Molot 1997, Einsele et al. 2001, Einola et al. 2011).

 We synthesized existing knowledge of lake OC budgets into a model that integrates these important mechanisms, including both in-lake as well as external (i.e., watershed) processes (Fig. 1).
 Below we described these processes in three main categories 1) allochthony, 2) autochthony, and 3) storage and export.